 For whom

-PAX is spearheading the Stop Blood Coal! campaign to empower victims of blood coal in Cesar to claim their rights to truth, justice, reparation, and security, enabling them to rebuild their lives and actively engage in peacebuilding efforts in the region and across Colombia.
+PAX is spearheading the Stop Blood Coal! campaign to empower victims of “blood coal” in Cesar to claim their rights to truth, justice, reparation, and security, enabling them to rebuild their lives and actively engage in peacebuilding efforts in the region and across Colombia.

 Our stance

 PAX believes that companies must take every possible measure to avoid being directly linked to or contributing to armed conflict and must under no circumstances benefit from human rights abuses arising from such conflicts or other factors.
 In cases like coal mining in Cesar, where these violations have occurred and continue to occur, companies—including those downstream in the supply chain—must take responsibility and act swiftly.
-They should address and remediate the harm done to affected communities and implement measures to ensure that such violations do not recur.
+They should address and remediate the harm done to affected communities and implement measures to ensure that such violations do not occur again.
 As an additional lever, PAX also welcomes the coming into force of binding legislation on corporate responsibility and due diligence obligations in supply chains.

 What did we achieve?

-With the publication of “The Dark Side of Coal: Paramilitary Violence in the Mining Region of Cesar, Colombia” in June 2014 and the subsequent campaign, PAX initiated a public discussion in Colombia about companies’ responsibilities regarding their involvement in armed conflict.
-In Europe, PAX, together with its allies, contributed to the dialogue on corporate responsibility for human rights due diligence in supply chains through its “Stop Blood Coal!” campaign (2015-2019).
-On the ground, PAX empowered local civil society organizations by supporting farmer groups and unions, enabling them to more effectively express the concerns of thousands of victims of blood coal to governments and companies.
-The findings from PAX’s reports are corroborated by other institutions, including the Colombian Center for Historical Memory (CNMH) and the Truth Commission, which presented its final report in 2022.
-Thanks to PAX’s efforts, the Special Jurisdiction for Peace in Colombia recently initiated an investigation into companies’ roles in the armed conflict, focusing on the mining region in Cesar.
-Currently, PAX supports the peasant organization Asamblea Campesina in their complaint against European energy companies at the NCP for OECD Guidelines in The Hague, and the trade union Sintramienergética in the Colombian prosecutor’s case against Drummond’s top executives.
+Through the publication of The Dark Side of Coal: Paramilitary Violence in the Mining Region of Cesar, Colombia in June 2014 and subsequent campaigns, PAX initiated a public discussion in Colombia about corporate responsibility regarding involvement in armed conflict.
+In Europe, PAX, together with its allies, contributed to the dialogue on corporate responsibility for human rights due diligence in supply chains through its Stop Blood Coal! campaign (2015-2019).
+On the ground, PAX empowered local civil society organizations, supporting farmer groups and trade unions to more effectively voice the concerns of thousands of victims of “blood coal” to governments and companies.
+The findings from PAX’s reports are corroborated by other institutions, including the Colombian Center for Historical Memory (CNMH) and the Commission for the Clarification of Truth, which presented its final report in 2022.
+Thanks to PAX’s efforts, the Special Jurisdiction for Peace in Colombia has initiated an investigation into companies’ roles in the armed conflict, focusing on the mining region in Cesar.
+Currently, PAX supports the peasant organization Asamblea Campesina in their complaint against European energy companies and other supply chain actors at the NCP for OECD Guidelines in The Hague, and the trade union Sintramienergética in the Colombian prosecutor’s case against Drummond’s top executives.

 What should be done?